LeenaMasih/Coronavirus-India-Dashboard/index.md

 **The Coronavirus Dashboard: the case of India**

-This [Coronavirus dashboard: the case of India](https://www.antoinesoetewey.com/files/coronavirus-dashboard.html) provides an overview of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic for India.
 This dashboard is built with R using the R Makrdown framework and was adapted from this [dashboard](https://ramikrispin.github.io/coronavirus_dashboard/){target="_blank"} by Rami Krispin.

 **Code**